Taldrain/sopic/README.md

 Sopic
 ======

-Helper library for a test station in a production line.
+GUI library for test stations for your hardware on a production line.

 Define a station that will run a number of steps, in sequential order.
+Visualize the steps with the GUI

 # Screenshots